 Important D&D terms

 Learning how to play Dungeons and Dragons involves picking up all sorts of new jargon.
-Here’s a condensed list of the most important D&D terms you need to know:
+Here's a condensed D&D glossary of all the terms you need to know:

 - Ability scores - Six numbers that affect almost every dice roll in the game.
 These decide your character's Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.